aag/fillmysuitcase/README.md

 ### Installation

-The application is built on Laravel 5.2 and AngularJS.
-It requires Apache or Nginx running PHP 5.5.9+ and the MCrypt PHP extension.
+The application is built on Laravel 5.3 and AngularJS.
+It requires Apache or Nginx running PHP 7.1+ and the MCrypt PHP extension.
 It also requires a database server with a PDO driver.
 The default configuration uses PostgreSQL.

 Development and deploying require [npm](https://www.npmjs.com/) and gulp.
-Once you have installed npm, you can install gulp globally with this command:
+[NVM](https://github.com/creationix/nvm) is recommended for managing Node and NPM versions.
+Once you have installed NVM, you can install the correct Node version and gulp with these commands, run from the root of the repository:

 ```
+$ nvm install
+$ nvm use
-$ sudo npm install --global gulp
+$ npm install --global gulp@3.9.1
 ```

 **Installation Steps**